-An encumbrance is a reservation of an expenditure authority for obligations or contracts for goods, materials, and/or services, which have been ordered but not yet received.
+An encumbrance is a reservation of an expenditure authority for obligations or contracts for goods, materials, and/or services, which have been ordered and are expected to be received before the expenditure authority lapses.
 Encumbrance accounting is only used in accounts subject to allotment.
 Encumbrance accounting ensures that expenditure authority will be available for recording the expenditure when the goods, materials or services are subsequently received.
 An agency may not obligate or encumber funds in excess of its expenditure authority.
 An encumbrance represents a commitment.
 It is not an expenditure.